Skip navigation

 Seek Support

-If you struggle with asking for what you want, with forming the relationships you want, or with negotiating your boundaries, you might consider speaking with a counsellor to work on these aspects of yourself.
-Also, there are loads of resources available to explore these topics online, in podcasts and books.
+If you struggle with asking for what you want, forming the relationships you want, or with negotiating your boundaries, you might consider speaking with a professional to work on these aspects of yourself.
+There are also loads of resources available to explore these topics online, in podcasts and books.

 Two great places to start are these YouTube Videos: